 In-house training can be led by in-house experts from human resources, learning & development, or talent development staff who are equipped with facilitation skills and curriculum design.
 There are also hybrid models where external coaches and consultants are involved at certain stages due to specific knowledge or skills sets they have.

 In-house leadership training is made-to-measure so that they meet the need of the business exactly.
 In some organizations, leadership assessment and debrief are part of the training program.
 Coupling that with external coaching adds another dimension to the leadership development experience.
 This, in my experience, is a model that presents huge opportunities for growth for executives and is worth exploring.

 Creating an effective leadership development program is highly important to your business.
 As you look at the various elements of instructional design and delivery, make sure you incorporate adult learning principles.

 Training designed based on the needs and expectations of participants will attitude and behavior changes in managers that ultimately lead to business success.

-Below, I introduce ACESENCE’s 5R Training Framework that incorporates adult learning principles and bridges the gap between theory and practice.
-This is where leadership principles come to life for every single leader ACESENCE works with because they are able to apply their understanding as skills.
+Below, I introduce ACESENCE’s 5R Training Framework which incorporates adult learning principles and bridges the gap between theory and practice.
+This is where leadership principles come to life for every single leader ACESENCE works with because they can apply their understanding as skills.

 A training program needs to be relevant to participants.
 When leaders can see connections between the goals and their current challenges, they will be motivated and prepared to be stretched.